-To further encourage the adaptive reuse and designation of heritage sites, the City should implement a parking exemption for officially designated heritage buildings that meet the criteria described in this report.
+To further encourage the adaptive reuse and designation of heritage sites, the City should implement a parking exemption for buildings located on designated heritage properties that meet the criteria described in this report.

 10.4.3 The City can also support cultural uses by effectively managing the area's total public parking supply for special events held in Port Credit and Lakeview.